Esri/arcgis-maps-sdk-flutter-samples/README.md

 - Ensure a simulator is running or a device is connected to your development machine
 - Open the "Run and Debug" sidebar
 - Select which device or simulator you wish to use in the lower right corner of the VSCode window
-- Select "Samples (debug or release)"
+- Select "Sample Viewer App (debug or release)"
-  - Note that "Samples (release)" can only be run on a device
+  - Note that "Sample Viewer App (release)" can only be run on a device
 - Click the run button or press F5

 ## Running individual samples